-Jack and his friends are sited on the cemented floor covered with a floral mat: the wide walls of the room are decorated with colourful books side to side in the shelves arranged neatly, the library room on the ground floor is reserved for children.
+Jack and his friends are seated on the cemented floor covered with a floral mat: the wide walls of the room are decorated with colourful books side to side in the shelves arranged neatly, the library room on the ground floor is reserved for children.
 The library was constructed by Save the Children in Mahama Refugee Camp to help over 38,000 school aged children and youth refugee access different books and embrace a culture of reading.
 SC initiated the library project in the belief that educational activities to restore and nurture the refugees’ culture can help them to help themselves.

-Identification and Training of Library volunteers
+Training of Library volunteers

 First, Save the Children first identified volunteers from the refugee population whom the trained prior to the library inauguration.
 The trained comprised of basics on management and application of library activities to enable them organize and lend books.
 The role of these volunteers are not merely to lend books, maintain and administrate the library but also to direct cultural activities such as story-telling, songs, games, dance, hand games, arts and crafts.
 These volunteers were trained on various story-telling techniques such as oral storytelling and reading picture books, illustrated picture cards and cloth books.
 Similar trainings for these volunteers will continue to brush up their skills.

 The volunteers are supported with a monthly allowance as motivational incentive, but also enable them earn a living.
 Jean 37 years, is one of the library volunteers who received training from Save the Children.